 Asset Quality Score

-Bankrate uses this test to determine the impact of troubled assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to estimate the effect of troubled assets, such as unpaid loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.

-A credit union with extensive holdings of these types of assets may eventually have to use capital to absorb losses, reducing its buffer of equity.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, resulting in reduced earnings and potentially more risk of a failure in the future.
+Having extensive holdings of these kinds of assets may eventually require a credit union to use capital to absorb losses, diminishing its cushion of equity.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, resulting in diminished earnings and potentially more risk of a future failure.

-On Bankrate's test of asset quality, SYCAMORE scored 36 out of a possible 40 points, coming in below the national average of 38.15 points.
+On Bankrate's asset quality test, SYCAMORE scored 36 out of a possible 40 points, less than the national average of 38.09 points.